-The Financial Aid Office helps students meet their education expenses while attending the University of Mississippi Medical Center.
+The Office of Student Financial Services helps students meet their education expenses while attending the University of Mississippi Medical Center.
 Assistance is provided through grants, scholarships, student employment, and loans.

 Students who need to complete the 2020-21 FAFSA, click here.